yarisvt/tyk-docs/tyk-docs/content/security/tls-and-ssl/mutual-tls.md

 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes
 ```

-For the server in common name specify domain, or just pass `-subj "/CN=localhost"` to OpenSSL command.
+For the server in `common name` specify a domain, or just pass `-subj "/CN=localhost"` to OpenSSL command.
 Then follow our [TLS and SSL Guide](https://www.tyk.io/docs/security/tls-and-ssl/).

 To get certificate SHA256 fingerprint use the following command:
 ```{.copyWrapper}